Candy Cane Reindeer

 - One pipe cleaner (brown, red or green suggested)

 - Put a small dot of glue on the front of the candy cane hook for the nose.

 - Place glue above the nose for the wiggly eyes.
 Drop eyes on gently and press lightly to secure.

 - Let dry.
-If it came in a box that has sections separating each one, put it back in there to dry.
+If the candy canes came in a box that has sections separating each one, you can use that to put each candy cane reindeer back in there to dry.

-- When dry end one pipe cleaner in half and twist securely around top of candy cane.
+- When the glue is dry, bend one pipe cleaner in half and twist securely around top of candy cane.